denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 hard-coded and symbolic links.
 Snapshots, the Internet Archive, and the future of Wikipedia.

-## Part III: People

-Part III broaches the social impact of computational culture.

-### Chapter 7: Recursive Encounters with Oneself
+## Chapter 6: Recursive Encounters with Oneself

 Understanding the document as a vector.
 The problem of drafts and versions.
 What is being transmitted through the vector?
 The appointment with one self:
 Beckett and Sartre.
 Pipes and I/O serialization.

-### Chapter 8: Shared Knowledge

 What does it mean to "know" something?
 Extended cognition.
 Pen, typewriter, and word processor (with detours to Kittler and Heidegger).
 Writing together.
 Models of co-authorship (and why we should pay attention).
 The massively multi-authored online novel (*Wu Ming* and *Lo zar non è morto*).

-### Chapter 9: Engineering for Dissent
+## Chapter 7: Engineering for Dissent

 Encrypted literature.
 Revealment and dissimulation.
 Notions of textuality as embroiled in contemporary ideas of privacy, secrecy, and transparency.